datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 Since the changes to `cleanup.R` aren't directly related to the work you're doing in `analysis.R`, you should save your work in two separate commits.

-*** =instructions

-You are in the `dental` repository.
-Use one Git command to see which files have changed, a second to stage the changes made to `data/northern.csv` (and *only* those changes), and a third to commit those changes with the message "Adding data from northern region."

-*** =hint

 *** =pre_exercise_code
 ```{python}
 with open('dental/data/northern.csv', 'w') as writer: